METRIX IAP

 What It Means

-APEX-C01 is doing 62.3% of spend and 80.4% of purchases.
+DC02 is doing 62.3% of spend and 80.4% of purchases.
 Message-market fit is proven.
 But the account operates as if it discovered a great ad and stopped.
 There is no challenger rotation, no fatigue monitoring, no systematic iteration.
 The fit is real — the system doesn't exist yet.

 Action